-When it became apparent that most of our time would be spent at home this Spring and Summer, I decided I would make a list of all the repairs, clean up, makeovers, whatever you want to call it, for our house.
+First on my list was to convert a Hall Closet to Dish Room when it became apparent that most of our time would be spent at home this Spring and Summer, because of COVID, I decided I would make a list of all the repairs, clean up, makeovers, whatever you want to call it, for our house.

 I had anticipated Wayne would be home and we could tackle the list.
 He was home for four days and then our business really picked up and we haven’t had a lot of downtime at home together (I am not complaining!)